 Promote posts that contain important announcements

-Here I have a single condition that says a post will be boosted if it contains the ✨ sparkles emoji.
-With this rule, we can instruct our social media manager to use that emoji only when they want that post to be boosted.
+Here I have a single condition that says a post will be promoted if it contains the ✨ sparkles emoji.
+With this rule, we can instruct our social media manager to use that emoji only when they want that post to be promoted.

 You could also use this type of condition to look for the words “sale” or “limited-time only” if you don’t use emojis.